‘Mirror of Hope’

 Reflecting the University of Dayton Today

-In advance of a renovation on the first and second floors of Roesch Library, “Mirror of Hope” found a new permanent home in the Marian Library Crèche Museum.
-Surrounded by Nativities from the vast crèche collection, “Mirror of Hope” contextualizes the birth of Christ in a larger narrative.
+The “Mirror of Hope” is on display in the Marian Library Crèche Museum.
+Surrounded each year by a new selection of Nativities, “Mirror of Hope” contextualizes the birth of Christ in a larger narrative.

-The "Mirror of Hope" has continued to elicit a sense of wonderment for visitors but holds special meaning to the University of Dayton community.
+“Mirror of Hope” continues to elicit a sense of wonderment for visitors from around the world, but holds special meaning for the University of Dayton community.

 “My favorite part of the ‘Mirror of Hope’ is the connection between the Chapel of the Immaculate Conception at UD and the heavenly city.
 Similar to how this chapel is central to UD, the heavenly city is presented central to the ‘Mirror of Hope,’ representing where life begins and where we hope to return.”